hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 If a complex element is labelled as *Must Support*:
 - AU PS Producers **SHALL** correctly populate the element with at least one of the sub-element values if the value is known.
-- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid sub-element, and **SHOULD** display the value of this element when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume resources if the element is present and containing any valid sub-element, and **SHOULD** display the value of this element (if the SHOULD:display Obligation is flagged) when presenting the data from the resource to a human user.

 For example, the AU PS MedicationRequest Profile `note` element is labelled *Must Support* and has no *Must Support* sub-elements.
 When claiming conformance to this profile:
 - AU PS Producers **SHALL** correctly populate a value in any valid `MedicationRequest.note` sub-element if a value is known e.g. `MedicationRequest.note.text`.